dholzmueller/dholzmueller.github.io/_posts/2020-10-06-double_descent.md

 In order to calculate $\operatorname{sgn}(\pi)$, we use the known identities
 $$\begin{aligned}
 \operatorname{sgn}(\pi) & = \prod_{(j_1 j_2 \ldots j_l) \in \mathcal{C}(\pi)} \operatorname{sgn}((j_1 j_2 \ldots j_l)) = \prod_{(j_1 j_2 \ldots j_l) \in \mathcal{C}(\pi)} (-1)^{l+1} = (-1)^{n+|\mathcal{C}(\pi)|}~,\end{aligned}$$
-where we have used in the last equation that the cycle lengths $l$ add up to $n$.
+where we have used in the last equation that the cycle lengths $ l $ add up to $ n $.
 At this point, it is helpful to use the following combinatoric fact: The [unsigned Stirling numbers of the first kind](https://en.wikipedia.org/wiki/Stirling_numbers_of_the_first_kind)
 $$\begin{aligned}
 \begin{bmatrix} n \\ k \end{bmatrix} & = |\{\pi \in S_n : |\mathcal{C}(\pi)| = k\}|\end{aligned}
 $$

 for $n > 0, k \geq 0$ satisfy the identity
 $$\begin{aligned}
 \sum_{k=0}^n \begin{bmatrix} n \\ k \end{bmatrix} x^k = x(x+1)\cdot \ldots \cdot (x+n-1)\end{aligned}
 $$

 for all $x \in \mathbb{R}$.

 With these considerations, we can compute our expected determinant as